mozilla/fathom-trainees/README.md

 7. Open the FathomFox Trainer as documented at https://github.com/mozilla/fathom-fox#the-trainer, drag some labeled pages into the same window, and train your ruleset.

 Once you've found some well-performing coefficients, replace the old ones in `src/trainees.js`, and ship your ruleset!

+## Version History

+### 3.0

+* Start naming versions, just for ease of conversation.
+All pushes to master are considered released, however.
+* Upgrade to Fathom 3.
+This required some changes:
+  * Switch to specifying coefficients as a Map instead of an Array.
+  * rulesetMaker function no longer takes any params.
+In Fathom 3, all weighting is done internal to the framework.
+  * All rules should return a value between 0 and 1, representing a confidence.
+ZEROISH and ONEISH constants are no longer needed.